 Without adequate protection, computer viruses are almost impossible to deal with.
 They are extremely dangerous and difficult to keep at bay as well.
 And even after an OS upgrade, computer viruses will try anything to find their way onto your computer.

-Today, there are potentially endless types and versions of computer viruses including Trojans, key loggers, ransomware, spy-ware, among others.

-Spy-ware, just as the name suggests, will try to spy on your computer activities.
+Today, there are potentially endless types and versions of computer viruses including Trojans, keyloggers, ransomware, spyware, among others.
+Spyware, just as the name suggests, will try to spy on your computer activities.
 Hackers usually use this type of computer virus to steal identification information.
 Ransomware, on the other hand, will prevent you from using or accessing some important files in your computer until a ransom is paid.
-Key loggers contribute to identity theft and will remember the type of information you type into your laptop or desktop, sending that information to a potential hacker.
+Keyloggers contribute to identity theft and will remember the type of information you type into your laptop or desktop, sending that information to a potential hacker.
 And this is how cybercriminals get to know your hidden passwords.
 Finally, Trojans usually provide the pathway for total virus inundation.

 Thankfully, there are many ways and techniques through which you can protect your computer against virus attacks.
 So, today in this post, we are going to discuss top ways to strengthen your computer against a virus attack.

-Install high-quality antivirus software:
+- Install high-quality antivirus software:

 This is arguably the best way to keep computer viruses at bay.
-Currently, there are lots of antivirus applications out there on the market implying that choosing the best one can sometimes present a challenge.
+Currently, there are lots of antivirus applications out there implying that choosing the best one can be a challenge.
 Most computer users do believe that free antivirus software can offer enough protection against malware and other types of viruses.
 If you didn’t know, these free anti-malware applications can’t provide adequate protection against the ever-increasing number of possible threats.
 You will need to install professional, commercial-grade antivirus software on your computer.
 This is because they usually update more regularly throughout the day hence offering timely protection against all types of emerging vulnerabilities.
 Consult your local computer technician to help you choose and install the best antivirus program.

-Conduct routine scans:
+- Conduct routine scans:

-Always update your antivirus software:
+- Always update your antivirus software:

-Always use strong passwords:
+- Always use strong passwords:

-As we previously mentioned, there are some types of viruses that are designed to steal your sensitive information including passwords.
+There are some types of viruses that are designed to steal your sensitive information including passwords.
 A strong password is one that features letters, both uppercase and lowercase, numbers, and symbols.
 You are also advised against using the same password for everything.

-Install a firewall:
+- Install a firewall:

-Never click on any links or emails:
+- Never click on any links or emails:

-Watch your downloads!
+- Watch your downloads!

-Most of us always love to download lots of files including music, applications as well as movies over the internet.
+Most of us always love to download lots of files including music, applications as well as movies over the Internet.
 Unfortunately, it also provides a gateway through which viruses and all sorts of malware to sneak into your computer.
 You also need to ensure that your browser’s security settings are strong and vigilant enough to detect and prevent unauthorized file downloads.